RDFLib/prez/docs/2026-03-23-lucene-cql-queryables.md

 /catalogs/{catalogId}/collections/{recordsCollectionId}/features/collections/{collectionId}/queryables
 ```

-For this feature, Prez expects synthetic `cql:Queryable` resources to be loaded into the system store during normal startup loading.
+For this feature, Prez loads `cql:Queryable` resources into the system store during normal startup loading.
 Prez does not parse the Fuseki assembler dynamically at request time.

+Queryables can come from three startup sources:

+- generated from `jena_assembler_path`
+- remote explicit queryables from the configured SPARQL endpoint
+- local explicit queryables from reference data files

 Local queryables files are loaded from: